Please note that we cannot organise any more Stolperstein-laying ceremonies before October 2019.

 Please do not ask for an appointment for STOLPERSTEINE to be placed in Germany unless you already have permission from the local authorities and until you have carried out all the necessary research for the inscriptions.

 We try to announce Gunter Demnig’s timetable six months in advance.
-Once times and dates have been fixed, they still remain subject to change.
-This might be because of last-minute cancellations or for reasons pertaining to weather or illness.
+Once times and dates have been fixed, they remain subject to change.
+This might be because of last-minute cancellations or for reasons pertaining to weather, illness or production.
 Sometimes, Gunter’s tours have to be re-arranged entirely.
+Although we do our best to meet all requests, we reserve the right to postpone or cancel the installation of STOLPERSTEINE in case of emergency.

 Please be aware that Gunter places STOLPERSTEINE on all days of the week regardless of public or religious holidays - he suggests that people organize unveiling ceremonies on later dates if the laying of a STOLPERSTEINE clashes with a religious holiday.

-If you want to place STOLPERSTEINE without Gunter Demnig’s help (NB This is only possible if Gunter has already placed STOLPERSTEINE in a given village, town or city), please expect to wait as Michael Friedrichs-Friedlaender who makes all the STOLPERSTEINE by hand has limited capacity and cannot make more than 450 per month.
+If you want to place STOLPERSTEINE without Gunter Demnig’s help (NB: This is only possible if Gunter has already placed STOLPERSTEINE in a given village, town or city), please be prepared to wait as Michael Friedrichs-Friedlaender, who makes all the STOLPERSTEINE by hand, has limited capacity.
+We would appreciate it if the organizers of community installations of STOLPERSTEINE would send us pictures of the event afterwards.
+Please send pictures to Karin Richert.

 4. Placing STOLPERSTEINE